Ventricular septal disease aka VSD is a problem that can strike cats, dogs and humans!

 Diagnosis of Ventricular Septal Defect in Pets

-If you think that there is something wrong with your dog or cat, always take him or her to the vet for a diagnosis.
-Now’s a good time for us to mention – we are not vets or medical professionals.
-Our purpose here is only to provide information.
-None of this should be interpreted as a diagnosis, treatment or cure.
+If you think something is wrong with your dog or cat, always take them to the vet for a diagnosis.
+Ow’s an excellent time to mention – we are not vets or medical professionals.
+You’re, the purpose here is only to provide information.
+One should be interpreted as a diagnosis, treatment, or cure.

 Because…